 Jennifer Bicknell is passionate about helping to solve people’s problems.

-The Sydney Business Chicks member has been a lawyer for more than 25 years, specialising in workplace law, litigation, commercial disputes and managing reputation risks.
+The Business Chicks Premium member has spent her career as a lawyer specialising in workplace law, litigation, commercial disputes and managing reputation risks.
 Most recently she has focused on showing people how to manage issues before they become big legal problems.

 Tell us a little bit about your background: where did you grow up, what did you want to be when you grew up?